homieiot/convention/convention.md

 ## QoS choices explained

 The nature of the Homie convention makes it safe about duplicate messages, so QoS levels for reliability **At least once (QoS 1)** and **Exactly once (QoS 2)** should both be fine.
-The recommended level is **Exactly once (QoS 2)**, since a resend on QoS 1 might have a different order, and hence is slightly less reliable, in case another device send a new message that lands in between the 'send' and 'resend' of the first message.
+The recommended level is **Exactly once (QoS 2)**, since a resend on QoS 1 might have a different order, and hence is slightly less reliable, in case another device sends a new message that lands in between the 'send' and 'resend' of the first message.
 However, the probability of that happening is most likely negligible.

 Keep in mind that if you change the QoS level to **At least once (QoS 1)**, then it should be done so for the entire Homie network.
-Because MQTT ordering will not hold if QoS levels of messages are different.
+Because the MQTT order will not hold if the QoS levels of messages are different.
 That said; anyone who accepts the lesser reliability of
 **At least once (QoS 1)**, will most likely also not care about the potential ordering issue of mixed QoS levels.

 For **non-retained** properties the QoS level is **At most once (QoS 0)** to ensure that events don't arrive late or multiple times.
-Because the events and commands are time sensitive.
+Because the events and commands are time-sensitive.
 With **At most once (QoS 0)** messages will not be queued by the broker for delivery if the subscriber (a device or controller) is currently disconnected.
 Which effectively translates to "either you get it now, or you don't get it at all".